tensorflow/tensorflow/tensorflow/g3doc/get_started/os_setup.md

 a C++ file; add, delete, or move any python file; or if you change bazel build rules.

+Note also that `bazel test` will not always properly resolve dependencies through these symlinks, so test results may be unreliable.
+A workaround is to remove the `_python_build` directory before running `bazel test`.

 ## Train your first TensorFlow neural net model

 Starting from the root of your source tree, run: